About Us

 What we wish to convey is—

-Authentic Kyoto Everyday Life
+Authentic Japanese Everyday Life

-Kyomachi Yamamoto-ya is more than just a restaurant; it has evolved into a hub for cultural exchange.
+KYOMACHI YAMAMOTOYA is more than just a restaurant; it has evolved into a hub for cultural exchange.

 Transforming Culture into Experience

-Kyomachi Yamamoto-ya is more than just a restaurant; it has evolved into a hub for cultural exchange:
+KYOMACHI YAMAMOTOYA is more than just a restaurant; it has evolved into a hub for cultural exchange:

-• Matcha workshops and tea ceremony events
+• Matcha experiences and tea ceremony events

-• Handmade Wagashi (Japanese sweets) classes
+• Handmade Wagashi (Japanese sweets) workshops

 It allows guests to go beyond being "consumers" and become active cultural participants.